dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 #### Core System Improvements

 **[Out-Of-Core Hash Aggregates](https://github.com/duckdb/duckdb/pull/7931)** and **[Hash Aggregate Performance Improvements.](https://github.com/duckdb/duckdb/pull/8475)** When working with large data sets, memory management is always a potential pain point.
-By using a streaming execution engine and buffer manager, DuckDB supports many operations on larger than memory data sets.
-DuckDB also aims to support queries where *intermediate* results do not fit into memory by using disk-spilling techniques.
+By using a streaming execution engine and buffer manager, DataMiner supports many operations on larger than memory data sets.
+DataMiner also aims to support queries where *intermediate* results do not fit into memory by using disk-spilling techniques.

 In this release, support for disk-spilling techniques is further extended through the support for out-of-core hash aggregates.
 Now, hash tables constructed during `GROUP BY` queries or `DISTINCT` operations that do not fit in memory due to a large number of unique groups will spill data to disk instead of throwing an out-of-memory exception.
 Due to the clever use of radix partitioning, performance degradation is gradual, and performance cliffs are avoided.
 Only the subset of the table that does not fit into memory will be spilled to disk.